marcogambetta/SHAHEEN-DAR/readme.md

 ```
 [^1]: there is no way to store gain information in any file when running the acquisition.
 Gain must be manually written in some configuration.
 Best Practice is to make a note in the comment box before launching acquisition with DAT_TEST

+Sensors scalars are defined for the specific sensors mounted on the shaheens.
+Altering/replacing the sensor requires scalars adjustment